 The WCTP Block as originally awarded comprised approximately 483,599 acres (1,957 square kilometers).
-Due to contractual relinquishments at the commencement of contract periods, the WCTP Block currently comprises areas that are part of our existing discoveries in the WCTP Block, or approximately 182,417 acres (738 square kilometers) in water depths ranging from 165 to 5,900 feet(approximately 50 to 1,800 meters).
+Due to contractual relinquishments at the commencement of contract periods, the WCTP Block currently comprises areas that are part of our existing discoveries in the WCTP Block, or approximately 182,417 acres (738 square kilometers) in water depths ranging from 165 to 5,900 feet (approximately 50 to 1,800 meters).
 The term of the WCTP PA is 30 years from the effective date of such agreement, being July 22, 2004.
 The initial exploration period of the block is three years, divided into two separate 18-month subperiods.
 In 2005, a 268,109 acre (1,085 square kilometers) 3D seismic survey was acquired, processed and interpreted by Kosmos.
 In 2006, Kosmos elected to proceed with the second subperiod with an exploration well commitment.
 The exploration well, Mahogany-1, was drilled and an oil discovery announced on June 18, 2007.
-The work and financial commitments were met for the initial exploration period and was for two years.
+The work and financial commitments were met for the initial exploration period.
+The next phase, the first extension period, commenced at the end of the initial exploration period and was for two years.
 The one exploration well commitment for this period was met by drilling the Odum-1 well, which tested a different prospect than the Mahogany-1 well.
 Odum-1 was announced as an oil discovery on February 25, 2008.
 In July 2009, Kosmos elected to enter the second and final two year extension period under the WCTP PA.
 The commitment for this period was met by drilling of the Dahoma-1 well, which tested a different prospect from those tested by Mahogany-1 and Odum-1.
 All work and financial obligations for the exploration periods under the WCTP PA have been met.